milkcircle/milkcircle.github.io/pearls/transfusion-medicine.md

 This is supported by evidence that patients with underlying heart or kidney disease are at an increased risk of TACO when they receive blood products[^6].
 The second hit may be factors like inappropriate fluid management and rapid infusion rates[^8].

 In TRALI, risk factors are more related to immune physiology and include things like smoking, shock, alcohol abuse, low IL-10 levels, and signs of systemic inflammation[^7].
+The second hit in TRALI seems to be, in most cases, anti-HLA or anti-HNA antibodies; in other cases, blood product factors like lipids, extracellular vesicles, and simply old age of the blood are speculated to lead to TRALI[^9].
+It should be noted that neutrophils, monocytes, and (weaker evidence of) platelets seem to be pathogenic in TRALI, whereas Tregs and dendritic cells appear to be protective[^1].

+#### So what do I do when my patient has TACO or TRALI? ####

+**TACO**
+* Trial diuresis, and provide supplementary oxygen.
+If hypoxemia persists or gets worse, consider intubation.

+**TRALI**
+* Oxygen and possible intubation.
+* Play around with pressors and fluids to make sure the patient is hemodynamically stable.

+**Preventive measures**
+* Defer donors whose blood has previously triggered TACO/TRALI
+* Prefer male over female blood (males, for some reason, develop fewer anti-WBC antibodies)[^10]

 ### Footnotes ###
 [^1]: An excellent discussion about clinical and scientific characterization of TACO and TRALI (PMID 30808638)